1995parham-teaching/TanhaDarKhaneh/README.md

 Coronavirus makes all of us stay home and cancel all classes.
 Here we want to demonstrate C programming with example projects and codes.
 These codes have companion videos that are available on youtube.
+These materials can be used with [C Programming Lectures](https://ce101.aut-ce.page/).

 ## Review
 These videos reviews on some important points of C programming practically.